nickbrowne/nsvg/README.md

 NanoSVG supports a wide range of SVG features, with most of the vector elements fully supported.

-Some features are excluded:
- - Plain text elements are not supported, although text can simply be converted to a path and it will work just fine
- - Embedded bitmap images are ignored
- - Scripts are ignored
- - Animations are ignored

 The rasterizer runs entirely on the CPU and has no external dependencies.
 The quality will be fairly equivalent to exporting a bitmap from Inkscape.
 The raserizer is based on the one used by `stb_truetype`, all rasters will be anti-aliased.
 You can read more about the `stb_truetype` rasterizer [here](https://nothings.org/gamedev/rasterize/).

 There are faster GPU based solutions to rendering vector graphics, but the simplicity of NanoSVG and it's lack of dependencies is a huge benefit, and should run just fine cross platform.